wmbutler/signalk-obd2-monitor/README.md

 - **Smart Alarms**: Configurable multi-level alarms for temperature and pressure
 - **SignalK Integration**: Full integration with SignalK paths and notifications
 - **Auto-Discovery**: Automatic PID discovery for supported engines
+- **Comprehensive Logging**: Detailed logging of all OBD2 queries with special RPM tracking

 ## Supported Engine Manufacturers